ArturoHaru/tecweb-assignments-2025/README.md

 ### Disclaimer
 These are my results, that may differ from yours.
 I do not claim to be correct and in fact feedbacks are welcome!

-Star the repo if you like it!
+Star the repo if you like it ⭐
 ---